hnarayanan/harishnarayanan.org/content/research/continuum-biophysics.md

 {{< video src="3VMCupM3BCk" width="720" height="540" title="Pay close attention to observe the initial, fluid transport-dominated swelling of the tissue, followed by much slower reaction-driven growth." >}}

-On performing a uniaxial tension test on the tendon before and after growth, it is observed that the grown tissue—having a higher concentration of collagen—is stiffer and stronger; which is in accordance with experiment.
+On performing a uniaxial tension test on the tendon before and after growth, it is observed that the grown tissue---having a higher concentration of collagen---is stiffer and stronger; which is in accordance with experiment.

 {{< figure src="/images/research/continuum-biophysics/swell-growth-mechanics.png" title="The grown tissue is stiffer and stronger." >}}